mskian/Swifty-Ghost-theme/README.md

 ## Install Instructions

 - Download this theme
-- Goto > Desing - Upload and activate the theme
+- Goto > Design - Upload and activate the theme

 ## Developer Instruction